YeshaswiniVasudev/Illumio/readme.md

 ## Description

 The `Main.java` file contains the main logic for parsing flow logs and lookup data.
-The application uses two HashMaps to store tag counts and port/protocol combinations, and it generates an output file named `output.txt` in the `output/main/java/com/yeshaswini/project/` directory.
+The application uses two HashMaps to store tag counts and port/protocol combinations, and it generates an output file named `output.txt` in the `output` directory.

 ### Files